I’ve seen this asked a lot, so I thought I’d post about it.

-My impulse is to reply “there’s no such thing”.
+My impulse here is to simply reply “well, duh, there’s no such thing as a best cryptocurrency”.

-But then, after a moment of thought, I realize that there is one best cryptocurrency.
+But then, after a moment of thought, I realize that there is one best cryptocurrency – for a given purpose at a given time.
 It just depends on what you’re trying to achieve.

 Even if you’re just buying some altcoin for the potential short term gains, you’re choosing a “best” crypto for whatever you’re trying to achieve.

 So let’s look at the different things you might wanto to achieve using cryptocurrencies and what the best cryptos seem to be in each case.

 If you’re looking for a safe place to store value, then cryptos are unbeatable.

 High liquidity: you can sell your crypto for U$, Euro or other cryptos almost instantly.